rajen-shres/cobalt/docs/cobalt/reference/notifications.rst

 ================================

-You can create a notification for a user directly by calling :func:`notifications.views.contact_member`.
+You can create a notification for a user directly by calling :func:`notifications.views.core.contact_member`.
 You need to provide the member, message and type (SMS or Email) as a minimum.

 This is the recommended way of communicating